Shim v. Buechel: Florida Courts Can Compel Turnover of Foreign Assets

 Enforcement comes through contempt.
 A debtor who refuses to comply with a turnover order faces sanctions, including incarceration, until compliance occurs.
 The Shim Court cited U.S. Supreme Court precedent confirming that courts have exercised this power for over a century.
 A court may decree conveyance of land in a foreign country and enforce the decree through process against the defendant.

-The Complete Sequence: Sargeant Through Shim
+The Case Sequence: Sargeant Through Shim

 The Shim decision is the final step in a sequence of four Florida cases that define the reach of judgment collection against assets held outside Florida.